tldr-pages/tldr/pages/common/caller.md

 > Print function context.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#index-caller>.

-- Print the line where the current function was called and its filename:
+- Print the line and filename where the current function was called:

 `caller`